Skip to content

 The action action

 The action action corresponds to either built-in resource customizations defined in the Argo CD repository, or to custom resource actions defined by you.
-The action path is of the form action/<api-group>/<Kind>/<action-name>.

 For example, a resource customization path resource_customizations/extensions/DaemonSet/actions/restart/action.lua corresponds to the action path action/extensions/DaemonSet/restart.
-You can also use glob patterns in the action path: action/* (or regex patterns if you have enabled the regex match mode).

-If the resource is not under a group (for examples, Pods or ConfigMaps), then omit the group name from your RBAC configuration:
+If the resource is not under a group (for example, Pods or ConfigMaps), then the path will be action//Pod/action-name.

 p, example-user, applications, action//Pod/maintenance-off, default/*, allow